Grow It

 Web Frontend:

-The data points are missing in the screenshot, but when the database is populated each plant would have a status listed, and clicking on the plant name would display a graph of plant health over time.
+The web frontend was a little thrown together and isn't particularly interesting, but here's some screenshots of roughly what it looked like.
+Homepage The data points are missing in the screenshot, but when the database is populated each plant would have a status listed, and clicking on the plant name would display a graph of plant health over time.
 This was done by pulling data from our Firebase realtime database and populating the fields with JQuery and ChartJS.
+Plant Page

 What I would do differently: